mheily/relaunchd/README.md

 In the Darwin implementation, the Umask key is a decimal integer.
 In relaunchd, octal notation is used, but converted to a string.

+## Sanitizers

+Currently, only ASAN is supported.
+To enable ASAN, add the option `-DENABLE_ASAN=YES` when calling CMake.

 ## Static Analysis

 Coverity scan reports for relaunchd are available at: